dnsimple/dnsimple-support/content/articles/github-pages.md

 ---
+meta: How to point your root or apex domain to host your site with GitHub Pages using DNSimple.
 title: GitHub Pages
 excerpt: How to point your root or apex domain to host your site with GitHub Pages using DNSimple.
 categories: